spider-gazelle/guide/docs/controllers/websockets.md

 # WebSockets

 Spider-Gazelle supports WebSockets as a first class construct.
-To create a WebSocket route in a controller:
+See the example below to create a WebSocket route in a controller.
+NOTE:: You should render any pre-condition failures (such as not authenticated) in a before action.

 ```crystal
 class ChatRoom < Application